Sir Osmond Esmonde, 12th Baronet: As a TD

-Esmonde was first elected to the 4th Dáil at the 1923 general election as Cumann na nGaedheal Teachta Dála (TD) for the Wexford constituency.
-He did not contest the June 1927 general election, but was returned to the 6th Dáil in the September 1927 general election.
+Esmonde time away from the Dáil was extremely brief however, as he was returned to the 6th Dáil in the September 1927 general election.
 He was re-elected at the 1932 general election, and again at the 1933 general election.
+During his time in the Dáil, Esmonde's speeches were not noted for their eloquence but for their wit and frankness.